fenago/nlp-fundamentals/lab_guides/Lab_2.md

     ### Note

-    Sentiment scores such as subjectivity and polarity will be explained in detail in *Chapter 8, Sentiment Analysis*.
+    Sentiment scores such as subjectivity and polarity will be explained in detail in *Lab 8, Sentiment Analysis*.

 7. Use the apply function to iterate through each row of the column text, convert them to TextBlob objects, and detect their languages: